Jamesway/KenwoodBootScreen/README.md

 #### 1) Creating the image (These steps will work for any head unit)

 - Find an image you like
-  In general, the image should be the same resolution or greater than the pixel count of the headunit as scaling an image up leads to poor image quality and pixelization.
+  In general, the image should be the same resolution or greater than the pixel count of the headunit as scaling up or enlarging an image up leads to poor image quality and pixelization.
 For example, the Kenwood DMX706S has a screen resolution of 800 x 480 and the image I used was 1280 x 720.

 - Correct the aspect ratio so the image isn't stretched.
   Computer screens are typically square pixels, however, headunits may not be.
 This can be seen in the aspect ratio of the screen vs the aspect ratio of the screen resolution.
 For example, the Kenwood DMX706S has a screen resolution of 800 x 480 (width x height).
 Divide 800 by 480 to get an aspect ration of 1.66.
 However, the screen size as stated in the manual is 156.6mm x 81.6mm.
 I'm using mm here instead of inches for simplicity; the ratio will be the same with mm or inches.
 Divide 156.6 by 81.6 and we get an aspect ratio of 1.92.
 This means the image will need to be wider than 800 pixels.
 I'm focusing on width here because, in my case, the height was correct and the width was stretched, so I can keep the height at 480 and only need to adjust the width.
 Multiply 480 by 1.92 to get a new width of 922 pixels wide.
 We'll use this when we scale the image.